MojoAuth/mojoauth-docs/content/guides/angular/index.md

 ## Integrate MojoAuth

-To start Integrating MojoAuth, we need to install angular CLI for creating an Angular app.
+To start Integrating MojoAuth, we need to install Angular CLI for creating an Angular app.

 ```
 npm install -g @angular/cli